 That was April.
 On May 3, enter the Grateful Dead.
 Still a young band, the Dead were comparatively unknown on the East Coast, but set out to support the students with a free concert.
-What you see in the video is one of the few reels of footage of the illegal gig, with music from earlier concerts used over the silent footage.
-No sound recording exists of this event, but the uploader seems to think “The Eleven” was part of the set.
+What you see in the video is one of the few reels of footage of the illegal gig and recently the sound has been restored and synched properly so you are getting a ripping "That's it for the Other One."

 Mickey Hart, who had only recently joined the band as a second drummer, recalled how they made their way onto the campus:

 [Grateful Dead manager] Rock [Scully] reached out to the strike organizers and offered to do a free show for the students.
 Always up for an adventure, we of course, went right along.
 Since the police and guards were closing off access to the majority of the campus – we were “smuggled” on campus to Low Library Plaza in the back of a bread delivery truck.
 Equipment and all.
 We were already jamming away before the security and police could to stop us.

 One YouTube commenter says he was there: